tlindgren/placeblogging/README.md

+# Place Blogging
-# Place Blogging: Local Economies of Attention in the Network
+## Local Economies of Attention in the Network

 Doctoral Dissertation by Tim Lindgren, 2009, Boston College